marcinpopielec/Pipelines_Construction_Database/README.md

 ## Populating database
 I have prepared a script with sample data that can be loaded into the database.
 You can find out [here](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Populating%20Pipelines_Construction_Database/populate_CONSTRUCTION_Database.sql).
 Copy, paste it in worksheet and run.

+## Features